NoorFatimaCS/my-first-project/README.md

 else:
     print("Not eligible to vote")

-Output Example:
+✅ Example Output:

 Enter your age: 20
 Eligible to vote

 Enter your age: 15
 Not eligible to vote

 ---

-3. Favorite Movies List
+4️⃣ Favorite Movies List

 This program stores the user's favorite movies in a list and displays them.

-Code:
+🖥 Code:

 movies = []